2019 Ford Ranger Raptor debuts with 210-horsepower diesel

 Ford's F-150 Raptor now has a little brother in the form of the Ranger Raptor unveiled on Wednesday at a special showing in in Bangkok, Thailand.

 Why Thailand?
 Well, the country is one of the major production hubs for the Ranger mid-size pickup truck, and it's where the Ranger Raptor will be built.
 Rangers for the United States will be built in Wayne, Michigan.
 Ford is yet to confirm a Ranger Raptor for sale here in the U.S., and we're doubtful the punchy pickup will end up in local showrooms, at least in the configuration shown here.

 Described as the merging of an ATV, a motorcross bike and a pickup truck all in one, the Ranger Raptor unveiled in Thailand is powered by a 2.0-liter twin-turbocharged inline-4 diesel engine rated at 210 horsepower and 369 pound-feet of torque.
-It's mated to a 10-speed automatic and 4-wheel-drive system, with the latter benefiting from the F-150 Raptor's Baja sand racing driving mode.
+It's mated to a 10-speed automatic and 4-wheel-drive system, with the latter benefiting from the F-150 Raptor's 6-mode driving modes selector complete with Baja sand racing mode.

+Ford's design team has also borrowed the mean look of the F-150 Raptor, characterized by the blacked-out grille, widened fenders, and chunky BF Goodrich All-Terrain tires.
+The vehicle also gets a Watts Link rear suspension and extended-travel Fox Racing shocks, plus uprated brakes, in this case ventilated steel discs measuring 13 inches across.

 2017 Ford F-150 RaptorEnlarge Photo